Date: November 2025

 9. How long do we keep your Data?

-Forms: 1 year from receipt
+FORMS: 1 year from receipt of the form

-Browsing data: 13 months from cookie placement
+BROWSING DATA: 13 months from the placement of cookies.

-Connection data: 3 years from first connection
+CONNECTION DATA: 3 years from the first connection

 10. With whom do we share your Data?